eafit-apolo/apolo-users/docs/source/software/programminglanguages/R/packrat/index.rst

         > packrat::snapshot()

-- To see the current status of the project
+- To see the current status of the project.

    .. code-block:: bash

         > packrat::status()

-- To remove a package
+- To remove a package.

    .. code-block:: bash

         > remove.packages("<package_name>")

-- To restore the removed packages
+- To restore the removed packages.

    .. code-block:: bash